r-lib/usethis/principles.md

 ## Home directory

 usethis relies on fs for file system operations.
 The main thing users will notice is the treatment of home directory on Windows.
 A Windows user's home directory is interpreted as `C:\Users\username` (typical of Unix-oriented tools, like Git and ssh; also matches Python), as opposed to `C:\Users\username\Documents` (R's default on Windows).
 In order to be consistent everywhere, all paths supplied by the user should be processed with `user_path_prep()`.

+## Communicating with the user

+User-facing messages are emitted via helpers in `style.R` and *everything* is routed through `cat_line()`.
+That is intentional and should be preserved.
+This function is under the control of an undocumented option: `usethis.quiet`.
+When `getOption("usethis.quiet", FALSE)` evaluates to `TRUE`, `cat_line()` does nothing.
+This eliminates the need for ubiquitous `capture_output()` calls in the usethis tests and makes it easier for other packages to call functions in usethis and suppress the usual messaging.

+You might also notice that usethis communicates with the user via `cat()` instead of `message()`.
+Why?

+  * Pragmatic explanation: default styling of `message()` (at least in RStudio) is red, which suggests that something is wrong.
+We prefer default styling to be more neutral and less alarmist.
+  * Principled explanation: if one diverts where various streams go, `cat()` follows printed output, whereas `message()` goes to standard error.